israpps/SC2MAKER/docs/index.md

     a little reminder never hurts. the SoulCalibur2 Conquest cards are intended to be used on a NAMCO System246.
     If you want to use it on the PlayStation2 release of SoulCalibur2. then this program is not for you!

-!!! tip 'First time doing this?"
+!!! tip "First time doing this?"

     If this is your first time creating a conquest card clone. please read the guide found on this webpage